 - How to Enable Screen Recording feature of Snagit in Google Chrome?

-Batch converting SNAG files to PNG or other format using Snagit
+Batch converting SNAG files to PNG or JPG using Snagit

-If you don’t know Snagit has a built-in batch image converter which lets you convert a group of images from one file format to other.
+If you don’t know Snagit has a built-in batch image converter which lets you convert a group of images from one file format to another.

-If you’ve plenty of snag files, to convert them to PNG:
+If you’ve plenty of snag files, to convert them to PNG or JPG:

 1. Open Snagit Editor, click on the File menu, select ‘Convert images’, select files (browse, select one file and press Ctrl+A to select all)’